Frank Lavin: Early life and education

-Lavin was born in Canton, Ohio and graduated from Phillips Academy Andover in 1975.
-He earned a B.S. in International Politics from the School of Foreign Service at Georgetown University and completed graduate studies in Chinese at the National Taiwan Normal University.
-Lavin also went on to earn an M.S. in Chinese language from Georgetown University; an M.A. in International Relations and International Economics from the School of Advanced International Studies at the Johns Hopkins University; and an MBA in Finance at the Wharton School at the University of Pennsylvania.
+Lavin is from Ohio and graduated from Phillips Academy Andover in 1975.
+He later earned a B.S. from the School of Foreign Service at Georgetown University; a M.S. in Chinese language from Georgetown University; a M.A. in International Relations and International Economics from the School of Advanced International Studies at the Johns Hopkins University; and an MBA in Finance at the Wharton School at the University of Pennsylvania.